 Versatile grappling game by training in both gi and no-gi

-Transitioning from gi to no-gi BJJ can be challenging, but it provides an opportunity to foster a hybrid grappling mindset.
-Training in gi and no-gi BJJ can significantly improve your overall skills since each style offers unique techniques and concepts.
-By training in both formats, you can double your learning opportunities and gain exposure to various techniques.
+Despite the challenges of transitioning from gi to no gi, it provides an opportunity to foster a hybrid grappling mindset.
+Training in GI and no-GI BJJ can significantly improve your overall skills since each style offers unique techniques and concepts.
+The BJJ gi, in particular, offers unique advantages with its grips and grip-breaking techniques, which are essential even for experienced no-gi grapplers.
+You can double your learning opportunities and gain exposure to various techniques by training in both formats.

 Focus on versatile submissions and guards that are applicable in both gi and no gi, such as: